Hacktoberfest/hacktoberfest-2020/README.md

 ### Installing

-clone the repo
+clone the repo:

 ```
 git clone https://github.com/raise-dev/hacktoberfest
 ```

-In your local repository, run script/setup, which will install all necessary dependencies for you
+In your local repository, run script/setup, which will install all necessary dependencies for you:

 ```
 script/setup